 Self-administration

-The final way employers occasionally administer an HRA is by self-administration.
+The final way employers can administer an HRA is by self-administration.
 Technically, an organization can self-administer its HRA, but failure to comply with the minimum HRA federal administration requirements is common without utilizing proper HRA software or a TPA.

 Organizations that self-administer are frequently out of compliance with HRA, ERISA, HIPAA, COBRA, and ACA regulations, and they can face costly fines.
 If an organization puts into place all of the safeguards needed for compliance, the administrative cost likely outweighs the benefits of the HRA.